This residency is accredited through the American Board Physical Therapy Residency and Fellowship Education (ABPTRFE).

 - Health Promotion, Fitness and Wellness

 One Sports Physical Therapy Resident position is available every other year (odd number years).
-The Program utilizes the Centralized Application Process outlined on the ABPTRFE website.
-Applications are accepted from October 1, 2016 through January 16, 2017
+The Program utilizes the Centralized Application Process outlined on the American Board of Physical Therapy Residency and Fellowship Education website.

 Mentoring and Patient Care